vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 #### Credential Management

 13. Staff outside the VMware Cloud Foundation administration team should not have the ability to reset infrastructure administrator credentials.
 This includes the Help Desk.
 14. For privileged accounts, authenticator resets must be performed in-person, not through help desk tickets or phone calls.
-If your team is fully remote you may need to make accomodations, but note that "deep fake" interactive video calls exist and have been used to defraud organizations.
+If your team is fully remote you may need to make accommodations, but note that "deep fake" interactive video calls exist and have been used to defraud organizations.
 You will need a high-confidence way of verifying staff, and no action should be performed unless that high-confidence method is successful.
 15. Carefully consider where break-glass authentication information is stored; this material must be protected from both unauthorized access and loss.

 ### 2. Network Segmentation